SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 and returns a value of type ``Bool``.
 This exactly matches the function type needed for the ``sort`` function's second parameter.
-As a result, you can simply pass in the greater-than operator, and Swift will infer that you want to use its string-specific implementation:
+Therefore, you can simply pass in the greater-than operator, and Swift will infer that you want to use its string-specific implementation:

 .. testcode:: closureSyntax